criipto/docs-old/eid-specifics/order-eid.md

 - **Norwegian BankID** is ordered and invoiced through Criipto.
 We are a registered reseller of Norwegian BankID.
 Please follow the steps described in [our guide](/eid-specifics/order-no-bankid)
 - **Norwegian Vipps Login** is ordered by you directly directly from Vipps and invoiced through Criipto.
 We are a registered reseller of Norwegian Vipps Login.
 Please follow the steps described in [our guide](/eid-specifics/order-no-vipps)
 - **Swedish BankID** is ordered through and invoiced through Criipto.
 We partner with Swedbank who must first approve your organization for BankID.
 Please fill out the Swedbank form as [described here](/eid-specifics/order-se-bankid/).
-- **Finnish BankID** and mobile certificate requires no additional steps.
-Once you have taken out a paid subscription for Criipto you are ready to go
+- **Finnish Trust Network**, BankID and mobile certificate (Mobiilivarmenne), simply requires you to fill out a simple *End Customer Agreement* with Telia Finalnd.
+Please follow the steps in [our guide](/eid-specifics/order-fi-bankid/).
 - **Dutch DigiD** is ordered through Logius.
 We don't yet have our own description of this process, but please go to Logius' website to connect to the [DigiD service](https://logius.nl/diensten/digid/aansluiten-op-digid).